Forte (horse): 2023: three-year-old season

-Forte first start as a three-year-old was in the Grade II Fountain of Youth Stakes at Gulfstream Park.
-Starting as the 1/2 odds-on favorite Forte impressively won the event by 4 1/2 lengths in a winning time of 1:43.12 for the 1 1/16 miles contest.
+Forte’s first start as a three-year-old was in the Grade II Fountain of Youth Stakes at Gulfstream Park.
+Starting as the 1/2 odds-on favorite, he won by 4 1/2 lengths in a time of 1:43.12 for the 1 1/16 miles contest.
 Forte solidified his place in the Road to the Kentucky Derby with an additional 50 qualification points and confirmed his early favoritism for the main event.